Union Pacific 9000 Class: History

 During design, the third and fourth driving axles were planned to be "blind" (flangeless) in order to improve curve handling, but ALCO's lateral motion devices on the first and sixth axles (which allowed the axles to slide up to two inches to the side) made this unnecessary.
 They had the longest rigid wheelbase in North America, and the longest in the world until the Soviet Union built their AA20 4-14-4 locomotive in 1934.
 The trailing truck carried the same axle load as the drivers, which was unusual.

+On October 20, 1948, 9018 suffered a boiler explosion in Upland, Kansas, instantly killing both the engineer and fireman; the head brakeman died the next day.

 There has been debate as to whether the first driving axle of the 4-12-2 was cranked to provide clearance for the main rod connected to the second axle.
 Union Pacific drawings show no such crank on the first axle.
 Based on the published dimensions, at its closest, the centerline of the inside rod was 11.645 in from the centerline of the first axle.
 UP drawings reproduced in Kratville and Bush's Union Pacific Type books show the inside rod 113 in long and the first and second driver axles 88 in apart.
 The inside cylinder axis was inclined 9.5 degrees and was 32 in above the plane of the driving axles at a point 181 in ahead of the second driving axle, so the cylinder axis missed the centerline of the second axle by 1-11/16 inches.
 The rod centerline is closest to the axle when the crank is 54.49 degrees below horizontal.